 Understanding Evernote's Transcription Features

-Evernote, the popular note-taking app, has a new feature: audio and video transcription.
+Evernote, the popular note-taking app, has a new feature: audio and video transcription, including the ability to convert mp4 to text .
 In the past, Evernote didn’t convert audio recordings to text automatically so users had to use their device’s speech-to-text feature to dictate what they wanted to say.
 Now, Evernote users can record audio within the app for automatic transcription, as well as upload existing recordings.
 Upload an audio file (in a .mp3, .mp4, .flac, or .wav format) to Evernote and generate an automatic transcript of the recording in seconds, or transcribe a call, meeting, or presentation in real time using mp3 to text .

 For users who prefer to manually transcribe audio, the Evernote transcription features a slider that controls playback and keyboard shortcuts for editing text to streamline the process.
 Evernote provides different ways to transcribe audio files to meet the needs of different users, whether it’s generating a transcript of a virtual meeting in real time or manually transcribing a recorded interview.